 Menu Item Submenu Ite m / Explanation 0.
-Back to ...
-Back to the hi Back to the higher-level menu 1.
+Back to Back to the higher-level menu 1.
 Users Opens a submenu with settings for the user passwords 2.
-Create Image Opens a submenu for creating a bootable image Restart the controller following a security challenge 3.
-Reboot Controller 0.
+Create Image Opens a submenu for creating a bootable image Select the serial interface assignment.
+3. Owner of Serial Interface 0.
+Back to Back to the higher-level menu 1.
+Linux Console The serial interface is assigned to the Linux ® console.
+2. Un- assigned The serial interface is not assigned and is available for applications or CODESYS.
+Restart the controller following a security challenge.
+4. Reboot Controller 0.
 Back to Back to the higher-level menu 1.
 Reboot Restarts the controller

-15.1.2.6.1 "Administration" > "Users" Submenu
+16.1.2.6.1 "Administration" > "Users" Submenu